andreneto97/example-react-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Change to Trigget the CIa
+Change to Trigget the CI

 ## Available Script
 ss